What Small Businesses Can Learn From Large Businesses About Working Capital Management

 In light of the actions being taken by large businesses towards working capital management, what can small businesses be doing?
 While not as financially sophisticated as large businesses, there is an argument that working capital management is even more important for small businesses.
 With fewer funding options available, small businesses often don’t have the financial cushion to absorb a financial shock that large businesses do exposing them to a great deal more risk.

 Historically, small businesses have had to rely on owner’s equity, credit cards, and family and friends to fund day-to-day business operations.
-Many businesses still haven’t learned about the benefits that working capital loans can provide.
+Many businesses still haven’t learned about the benefits that working capital financing can provide.
 According to a survey of small businesses by CAP Capital, 87 percent of small business owners have never tried obtaining working capital from an online finance provider.
 This statistic highlights the need to educate small businesses on alternative sources of funding.
 More importantly, it highlights the need to educate these same businesses on the need to better manage their working capital needs.

 We, here at Zip Capital Group will be doing our part to help small business owners to manage the working capital needs of their business through education and awareness.